dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 * what if you want to pass some state into the url
 * or have a url that is meaningful to the user to help indicate where they are
 * what the what, who keeps track of all that junk
+* tracking where a link was clicked and who shared for instance
+* what news article to show
 * https://ed.fnal.gov/lincon/tech_web_links_types.shtml
 * https://www.slideshare.net/rfreebern/the-ux-of-urls